Congratulations! You’ve just been promoted to office manager, hence why you stumbled upon this page in the first place.

 “Focus on the entire office as a whole rather than taking in feedback from 1 person and as an accurate representation of it….You are ultimately like a researcher taking in qualitative feedback and trying to quantify it to decide what is worth improving.”Lily Liang, Office Manager at Ubisoft

 Are you going to choose to give 1 piece of feedback all your attention?
-How would it affect your agenda?
+How would that affect your agenda?

 Something to think about next time you’re unsure what to do with the feedback given to you.